rokmc756/MSSQL/README.md

-## What is the purpose and intension of this mssql playbook?
+## What is the Purpose and Intension of this MS-SQL Ansible Playbook?
-This playbook is intended to deploy/install MS SQL Server easily.
+This playbook is intended to deploy/install MS SQL Server Easily with Prepare Sample Data for Greenplum PXF.

 ## Where is it orignially came from and how has it been changed?
-This playbook was just cloned from the following repository and it's just replaced with different directory based ansible role cusotmized by me to use make command in my environment.
+This playbook was just cloned from the following repository and it's just replaced with different directory based ansible role cusotmized by Jack to use make command and Makefile in my lab.
 * https://github.com/linux-system-roles/mssql

 ## Supported MS SQL Server, Platform and OS
 Virtual Machines\
 Cloud Infrastructure\
 Baremetal\
-MS SQL Server 2022 and on RHEL and Rocky Linux 8.x has been verified
+MSSQL Server 2022 and on RHEL and Rocky Linux 8.x has been verified

 ## Prerequisite
 MacOS or Fedora/CentOS/RHEL installed with ansible as ansible host.\